ava-labs/subnet-evm/cmd/README.md

 		return nil, remainingGas, err
 	}

   // CUSTOM CODE STARTS HERE
-    // check if the input string is longer than 32 bytes if len(inputStr) > 32 {
+  // Check if the input string is longer than 32 bytes
+    if len(inputStr) > 32 {
       return nil, 0, errors.New("input string is longer than 32 bytes") }

   // setGreeting is the execution function
   // "SetGreeting(name string)" and sets the storageKey
   // in the string returned by hello world res := common.LeftPadBytes([]byte(inputStr), common.HashLength)
 	accessibleState.GetStateDB().SetState(HelloWorldAddress, common.
 BytesToHash([]byte("storageKey")), common.BytesToHash(res))

-	// this function does not return an output, leave this one as is packedOutput := []byte{}
+	// This function does not return an output, leave this one as is packedOutput := []byte{}

 	// Return the packed output and the remaining gas